The tireless work of Cathedral members ensures that the church remains an open, welcoming, and vibrant place of worship.

 Congregational Connections is a series of casual meetings, sometimes in people’s homes, where the people of the church share something about themselves in order that we get to know each other better.
 So far, we have had a life story in medicine, a look at someone’s collection of books, and we are expecting to explore someone’s interest in a Victorian diary.
 There need be nothing religious in any of these discussions.
 If you would like to share something of your interests, or lead a discussion in something you enjoy, contact Philippa FitzGerald-Finch (email@example.com).

-The next Congregational Connection will be a talk by Christine Sutherland on the Narnia books and how they connect to C.S.
+The last Congregational Connection was a talk by Christine Sutherland on the Narnia books and how they connect to C.S.
 Lewis's life and his religious beliefs.
-It will be held at Christine's home on Friday, November 10th at 7:30 pm.
-To RSVP and receive directions, please contact email@example.com or 403 269 1905 ext.
+It was held at Christine's home on Friday, November 10th.
+To add yourself to the list for the next Congregational Connection, please contact firstname.lastname@example.org or 403 269 1905 ext.
 112.